popphp/docs/installation.rst

 Stand-alone Installation
 ------------------------

-Of course, if you do not wish to use Composer and want to install a stand-alone version of Pop, you can download a full version of the framework from the website http://www.popphp.org/.
-It is set up for web applications by default, but can been switched to handle CLI applications as well.
+If you do not wish to use Composer and want to install a stand-alone version of Pop, you can download a full version of the framework from the website http://www.popphp.org/.
+It is set up for web applications by default, but can been used to handle CLI applications as well.
 The following files and folders are included:

 * ``/public/``
     * ``index.php``